maritvanderdoes/SWI_analysis/docs/first_time.md

 ## Common issues
 ❓ **The code seems to run, but it does not find any image:** Either you have not put the path correctly (you might need the <code>/</code> at the beginning, or the channel extensions are not wwritten properly (due to compression, the extension can be renamed to <code>.tiff</code> from <code>.stk</code>).

+❓ **I cannot dettach my screen:** Probably you are not running on a screen.
+Check if the terminal window title displays the word screen.

 ❓ **I receive the error displayed below:** There is an issue with your <code>scikit-image</code> package and the image is not loaded properly (it lacks the z-dimension).
 You should try to install a different version of the package.
 ```
 ERROR: [pid 49948] Worker Worker(salt=929306007, workers=1, host=f146l-f6ad55, username=moraluca, pid=49948) failed